EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-quantity-input.md

 ## Loading state

-The `data-ajax-cart-quantity-input` input fields become `disabled` when there is any Shopify Cart API request in progress.
+The `data-ajax-cart-quantity-input` input fields become `disabled` when there is a Shopify Cart API Ajax request in progress.

-## Adding the "Plus" and "Minus buttons"
+## "Plus" and "Minus buttons"

-In order to attach "Plus" and "Minus" buttons to the `data-ajax-cart-quantity-input` input, use the [`<ajax-cart-quantity>`](/v2/docs/ajax-cart-quantity/) custom tag.
+To attach "Plus" and "Minus" buttons to the `data-ajax-cart-quantity-input` input, use the [`<ajax-cart-quantity>`](/v2/docs/ajax-cart-quantity/) custom tag.